techcesstechnology/ecommerce/replit.md

 ## Overview

 FreshRoute is a comprehensive e-commerce platform designed for the Zimbabwean market, offering a seamless shopping experience across web and mobile channels.
 It utilizes a monorepo architecture managing a backend API, a web frontend, a mobile app, and a shared code library.
 This structure promotes code reuse, consistent typing, and centralized tooling while allowing independent deployments.
 The platform integrates Zimbabwe-specific features like local payment methods (EcoCash), currency (ZWL), and tax calculations, aiming to address the unique needs of the local market.
-It includes a complete customer-facing experience with authentication, secure checkout, account management, and an in-progress admin dashboard.
+It includes a complete customer-facing experience with authentication, secure checkout, account management, and a comprehensive backend admin management system for managing all e-commerce operations.

 ## User Preferences